JamesKindon/jkindon.github.io/blog/_posts/2023-06-19-citrix-mcs-dedicated-workload-mechanics-part-1.md

 There are exceptions to this tradition, where certain new features are being made available to persistent machine workloads provisioned by MCS:

--  Reset OS disk, which allows the original OS disk to be reset back to its default provisioned state.
+-  [Reset OS disk](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-manage#reset-os-disk), which allows the original OS disk to be reset back to its default provisioned state.
--  {*Another feature here which I will add once it has been released and I wont be in breach of NDA*}.
+-  [Repair the identity information of active computer accounts](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-manage#repair-the-identity-information-of-active-computer-accounts), which lets you reset the identity information of active computer accounts that have identity-related problems.

 Persistent VMs deployed with MCS have a couple of challenges when looking at changing the underlying infrastructure: